Centre for Culture and Technology (Toronto): Media experiments

-Between the 1950s and the early 1960s, the center conducted an experiment that compared the effectiveness of TV, radio, lectures and print in learning.
+Between the 1950s and the early 1960s, the centre conducted an experiment that compared the effectiveness of TV, radio, lectures and print in learning.
 The results were that the students retained more information from radio and television than they did from live lectures or printed material.
 The experiment was replicated by Roach, Aman, Appleton, Bellyea and Lips.
 And then by Williams, Paul and Ogilvie.